veikman/dmote-keycap/doc/print.md

   hardware can handle.

-When you know what you can achieve this way, design your legends for your hardware.
+When you know what you can achieve this way, design your legends for your hardware or apply negative `--error-top-negative`/`--error-side-negative`.
 Make your figures thick enough that they survive slicing and printing with the amount of manual cleanup you want to do.